yusufk/yusufk.github.io/public/data/articles/flight.md

 categories: AI, Travel
 -->

-I'm generally a quiet person, but I'm particularly reserved when it comes to chattingg to strangers at the airport or on flights.
+I'm generally a quiet person, but I'm particularly reserved when it comes to chatting to strangers at the airport or on flights.
 Noise-cancelling headphones on-ear, I look forward to the me-time, chilling, reflecting, immersing myself in an audio book or a series.

 On a recent 2-hour flight however, I had a very different experience.
 After many frustrating failed attempts to squeeze enough resources out of my poor "manager spec" MacBook Air, I had just managed to get llama3.2:1B downloaded using free Airport Wi-Fi ahead of the flight.